Christoph Reiners: Research

 Reiners' scientific focus is on diagnosis and therapy of thyroid diseases (especially of thyroid cancer), in particular thyroid disease caused by the radiation accidents of Chernobyl and Fukushima and medical management of radiation emergencies in general.

-He worked for WHO from 1992 - 1994 as member of the WHO International Program on the Health Effects of the Chernobyl Accident (IPHECA), from 2003-2004 as member of the WHO-IARC Expert Group on Radiation Induced Thyroid Cancer as well as from 2003-2005 as member of the Expert Group „Health" of the WHO-Chernobyl-Forum.
+He worked for WHO from 1992 - 1994 as member of the WHO International Program on the Health Effects of the Chernobyl Accident (IPHECA), from 2003 to 2004 as member of the WHO-IARC Expert Group on Radiation Induced Thyroid Cancer as well as from 2003 to 2005 as member of the Expert Group „Health" of the WHO-Chernobyl-Forum.

-From 1998-2002 Reiners participated in a screening project of thyroid status in children exposed to ionizing radiation in utero and at the first year of life after the Chernobyl accident together with Valentina Drozd from Minsk.
+From 1998 to 2002 Reiners participated in a screening project of thyroid status in children exposed to ionizing radiation in utero and at the first year of life after the Chernobyl accident together with Valentina Drozd from Minsk.
 He organized German scientific and humanitarian activities on treatment of advanced thyroid cancer in children and young adolescents from Belarus after the Chernobyl accident as e.g. the project "Scientists help Chernobyl Children".
 In this context, he founded in 1994 the German association "Medical Aid for Chernobyl Children e.V." and in 2004 he cofounded together with Valentina Drozd the International Belarusian-German fund "Help for Patients with Radiation-Induced Thyroid Cancer Arnica".

 A specific focus of his research is the use of stable iodine to prevent radiation induced thyroid cancer.
-He worked from 2003-2005 as an expert of the Potassium Iodide Working Group of the National Academy of Science, USA and from 2013-2017 as chairman of the WHO Guideline Development Group for Iodine Thyroid Blocking and from 2016-2018 as member of the WHO-IARC Expert Group on Thyroid Monitoring after Nuclear Accidents.
+He worked from 2003 to 2005 as an expert of the Potassium Iodide Working Group of the National Academy of Science, USA and from 2013 to 2017 as chairman of the WHO Guideline Development Group for Iodine Thyroid Blocking and from 2016 to 2018 as member of the WHO-IARC Expert Group on Thyroid Monitoring after Nuclear Accidents.

-From 2005-2017 he was coordinator of the National Collaboration Center within the WHO Network for Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).
+From 2005 to 2017 he was coordinator of the National Collaboration Center within the WHO Network for Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).

-From 1996-1998 Christoph Reiners was chairman of the Commission for Radiation Protection at the German Ministry for Radiation Protection and Protection of the Environment and from 2011-2015 member of the Protection Commission of the Federal Ministry of Interior.
+From 1996 to 1998 Christoph Reiners was chairman of the Commission for Radiation Protection at the German Ministry for Radiation Protection and Protection of the Environment and from 2011 to 2015 member of the Protection Commission of the Federal Ministry of Interior.
 He works until today in different bodies of the Commission for Radiation Protection as e.g. in a working group on Thyroid Blocking and on Medical Radiation Emergency Management.